kvish/Mesos_challenge/README.md

 an input file to the simulation follows the convention
 [timestamp] [pickupFloor] [dropoffFloor]
 for each line.
 Lines in the file must be in ascending timestap order.
 An example input file can be found in test1.txt in this repository

+At the end of each timestamp a user must press enter to continue the simulation, this allows for easier debugging

 # Author
 Karan Vishwanathan